alemanoelsilva/ts-maxmilhas/Readme.md

 #### The structure will be split into layers:

-- **Presentation:** it accepts and return data
+- **Presentation:** it depends on Domain only, the layer accepts and return data
 - **Domain:** it contains enterprise types and logic, there is no dependencies
 - **Application:** it depends on only Domain layer, here is all application logic
 - **Infrastructure:** it handles with all external services.
-This layer depends on only the Application layer
+This layer depends on Application only
 - **Persistence or Data:** it handles with data, database, migrations